 — Lucy Leslie, Course Director, Sussex Yoga Training

-Read about an upcoming workshop on Mindful yoga for osteoporosis, low bone density and living well here.
+Watch a local workshop I delivered on Mindful yoga for osteoporosis, low bone density and living well here.

 Mindful yoga for wellbeing and bone health